 Our class is choked full of leaders.
 Many of our graduating classmates have been leaders within the Temple community in programs such as Temple Student Government, Greek life, non-profit organizations and groups within the college.
 We are a class that has thrived in the leadership positions we have been awarded and we should take pride in the legacy we are leaving.

-Not only that, we should take pride in leadership skills we have learned throughout our courses in the College of Education.
+Not only that, we should take pride in leadership skills we have learned throughout our courses in the College of Education and Human Development.
 Through classes that gave us real-life opportunities, we have had the chance to experience how to be a leader within classrooms and beyond.
 Having experience in different kinds of classrooms and communities with all different kinds of people, we’ve learned how to be flexible, how to be creative and we have been prepared to lead our own classes and programs.

 Finally, I would like to share the most relevant symbolism behind the number 100.
 The number 100 is connected to accomplishing goals and different achievements.
 If you keep seeing the number 100, it normally means that soon, a large, life-changing goal will be finished.
 And with the completion of that goal, you should celebrate it!